Rob and Len will walk one thousand miles

 We get to the Red Lion in Preston at 1.55 for lunch.
 The board outside says Real Ale, Good Food and Warm Welcome.
 We have met these misleading signs before!
 We go in and ask if they are doing food but are told they close in five minutes.
 We thought this was the kitchen but it was made clear he meant the pub.

+We have to stop by as the shop is now on our 1000miles4hope route.
+A final cup of tea in Halseys near Hitchin Church and we are on the final stretch.
 Our only encounter on the final leg back to Pirton is meeting a man walking his dog and asking if we have seen a brown cocker.
 We say no and I explain to Rob he is asking about a dog Spaniel.
 As we go along we come across lost cocker and shout back.
 We now have the problem that the owner is walking with a stick and cannot go fast and Murphy his 14 year old cocker is deaf and will not respond to him or us.
 As Rob approachies Murphy is scared and moves ahead fast.
 Rob has never been in this situation before - he is the one normaly walking away from scary dog.

 Sunday, 7 March 2010